mz4/Crumbs/index.md

 - What are the different scopes in javascript?

 Global Scope, Local Scope, Block Scope (let)
-Old school JavaScript
+#Old school JavaScript
 Traditionally, JavaScript really only has two types of scope :
-Global Scope : Variables are known throughout the application, from the start of the application Functional Scope : Variables are known within the function they are declared in, from the start of the function I will not elaborate on this, since there are already many other answers explaining the difference.
+**Global Scope** : Variables are known throughout the application, from the start of the application **Functional Scope** : Variables are known within the function they are declared in, from the start of the function

-Modern JavaScript
+#Modern JavaScript
 The most recent JavaScript specs now also allow a third scope :
-Block Scope : Variables are known within the block they are declared in, from the moment they are declared onwards How do I create block scope variables?
-Traditionally, you create your variables like this : var myVariable = "Some text";
+**Block Scope** : Variables are known within the block they are declared in, from the moment they are declared onwards let myVariable = "Some text";
-Block scope variables are created like this : let myVariable = "Some text";

 --------------------------------------------------------------------------